KooperL/marketo-developer.en/help/getting-started.md

 ---
 title: Getting Started
-description: Getting started with Marketo APIs
+description: Getting started with Marketo Engage APIs
 exl-id: 78c44c32-4e59-4d55-a45c-ef0d7dac814d
 ---
 # Getting Started

-Marketo is a marketing automation platform that enables marketers to manage personalized multi-channel programs and campaigns to prospects and customers.
-The Marketo platform can be extended using integration points.
+Marketo Engage is a marketing automation platform that enables marketers to manage personalized multi-channel programs and campaigns to prospects and customers.
+The Marketo Engage platform can be extended using integration points.
 Below you find the core entities and their relationships.

 The following objects are not available via REST API when native sync is enabled: Company, Opportunity, Opportunity Role, Sales Person